 All About Tours

 As mentioned above, a couple of the town’s best beaches are only accessible by boat tour.
 This is why you simply can’t miss booking one during your visit to Arraial do Cabo!
-I did two different boat tours to compare the experience between companies, which I’ll be discussing in a separate post [coming soon]!
+I did two different boat tours to compare the experience between companies, which are discussed in a separate post.

 The other type of tour you can do in Arraial is a buggy (jeep) tour.
-I’ll be discussing this in my separate tour review post as well.
+I’ve covered this in my separate tour review post as well.
 In short, the buggy tour is nice to do if you have an extra day with nothing planned, but it’s not a must.

 This is the one less-than-positive comment I’ll make about Arraial do Cabo: the town itself isn’t super quaint.
-It’s by no means bad in any way, but there isn’t really a historic center or anything like that.
+It’s by no means bad, but there isn’t really a historic center or anything like that.
 Don’t let that stop you from visiting, though!
 The gorgeous beaches more than make up for it.